 Having a fully functional site free from errors can help you outperform your competition.
 In this day and age, SEO has become a household name for virtually every business, so the way to gain an advantage is to stay up-to-date with how your site is performing.
 Checking every once in a while ensures that every aspect is running correctly.

-Technical SEO audits tend to be intimidating to many site owners, especially if they are not too familiar with the technical side of SEO.
+Addressing all the different technical SEO elements tend to be intimidating to many site owners, especially if they are not too familiar with the technical side of SEO.
 However, failing to perform these audits regularly can lead to larger issues like a broken or invisible site.
 Without checking your site, you may not even be aware that your site is down.
 Likewise, not knowing the source of the issue will prevent you from addressing it.
 If you run into such a situation, you may benefit from getting professional help from an agency with the proper tools and expertise.

 How to Audit Your Site